 C2 – Professional Italian – Mastery

-For each level there are four sections, one for every linguistic skill; Listening, Reading, Writing, and Speaking.
+Each level has four sections, one for every linguistic skill; Listening, Reading, Writing, and Speaking.

 To pass the exam and obtain immediate certification, you must achieve a minimum of 18 out of 30 points for each of the four sections.

-If you do not pass all sections, you have a year to repeat any single section in other scheduled exam sessions.
+If you do not pass all sections, you have a year to repeat any single skill in other scheduled exam sessions.

 Certification is designed for people whose mother tongue is not Italian

-All candidates can choose the level they consider as closest to their level of skill: it is not necessary to have taken examinations at lower levels to enroll for a given level.
-Examinations at several levels can be taken during the same session.
+All candidates can choose the level they consider closest to their skill level: taking examinations at lower levels is optional to enroll for a given level.
+Studies at several levels can be carried out during the same session.

 PLIDA exams are open to all: however, it is advisable to contact us for information regarding preparation for the exam.